 Problems Getting New Accounts And Contracts

 A lower credit score can also cause problems when you attempt to open new accounts.
-Whether it’s a contract for a new cell phone (and service), a utility account or a cable/internet service connection request, you could get denied if your credit score is low.
+Whether it’s a contract for a new cell phone (and service), a utility account, a cable/internet service connection request or other financial products not listed here, you could get denied if your credit score is low.
 Or the service provider may require you to make a large security deposit to start service.

 Higher Insurance Premiums